smguilia/overview-1/accessibility/accessibility_features.md

 * Keyboard-only operation
 * Operations that use a screen reader

-{{site.data.keyword.Bluemix_notm}} uses the latest W3C Standard, [WAI-ARIA 1.0](http://www.w3.org/TR/wai-aria/){: external} to ensure compliance to [US Section 508](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-section-508-standards/section-508-standards){: external} and [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20/){: external}.
+{{site.data.keyword.Bluemix_notm}} uses the latest W3C Standard, [WAI-ARIA 1.0](http://www.w3.org/TR/wai-aria/){: external} to ensure compliance to US Section 508 and [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20/){: external}.
 To take advantage of accessibility features, use the latest release of your screen reader in combination with the latest Internet Explorer web browser that is supported by this product.

 The {{site.data.keyword.Bluemix_notm}} online product documentation and the {{site.data.keyword.Bluemix_notm}} user interface framework is enabled for accessibility.